 A proper service record will also help a dealer ascertain that a caravan has been cared for and most issues like tyre deterioration, brake wear, appliance faults and other items have been dealt with over time.
 Dealers will prefer not to have to factor in repair costs as part of a part-exchange valuation.

 And, as ever, buy locally.
-In the longer run, even what looks like a price that could be a few hundred pounds in your favour will soon be whittled away once you realise the extra miles you might need to travel for repairs and servicing.
+In the longer run, even what looks like a price that could be a few hundred pounds in your favour will soon be whittled away once you realise the extra miles you might need to travel to collect it and for repairs and servicing.

 And finally, don’t worry.
 Far more important is you get the best possible enjoyment during your time with your caravan.